 Step 2: Choose the right Section 8 ground

 Since Section 21 is gone, you must prove a ground under Schedule 2, Housing Act 1988 as amended by the Renters’ Rights Act 2025.
-There are 17 grounds split into mandatory (the court must grant possession if ground is proven) and discretionary (court applies a reasonableness test).
+The grounds are split into mandatory (the court must grant possession if the ground is proven) and discretionary (court applies a reasonableness test).
+The Act added several new grounds on top of the original 1 to 17, so check the current Schedule 2 rather than relying on an old count.

 See our complete Section 8 grounds guide for full details on all 17.
 Here are the most commonly used by landlords in 2026:

-Condition: tenant owes at least 2 months’ rent at both service-of-notice and court-hearing date.
+Condition: tenant owes at least 3 months’ rent (monthly tenancies; 13 weeks for weekly) at both service-of-notice and court-hearing date.

 Best for: non-paying tenants where arrears are accumulating quickly.
 Most-used ground in England.